kc8/cooperkyle.com/_posts/blog/2021-11-07-C_Sharp_Async_Await.md

 async void Refresh()
 {
-	// Calling thread runs the below and retrns back to the try catch above await DoSomething();
+	// Calling thread runs the below and returns back to the try catch above await DoSomething();
-	//When this triggers, we will never be able to catch it because its happens in another thread throw new Exception();
+	//When this triggers, we will never be able to catch it because it's happeing in another thread throw new Exception();
 }
 ```